-While there is no replacement for real, slow wood smoked ribs, we did want to see how close we could get using other methods of cooking.
-Since the whole premise of smoking food is to cook it low and slow while imparting smokey flavor, sous vide cooking was the obvious alternative for how we’d cook our baby back ribs.
-Here’s how we sous vide ribs.
+While there is no replacement for real, slow wood smoked ribs, I want to see how close I could get to using other methods of cooking.
+Since the whole premise of smoking food is to cook it low and slow while imparting smokey flavor, sous vide cooking was the obvious alternative for how I’d cook my baby back ribs.
+Here’s how I sous vide ribs.

 What are Sous Vide Ribs?

 Baby back ribs, despite their name, do not come from baby pigs.
 The rib cage of a pig varies in the length and curvature of the bones and tapers over the length of the animal.
 Specifically, baby back ribs come from the top of the rib cage just below the loin muscle and between the spare ribs and the spine.

 Meatier baby back ribs tend to be more mild in flavor than their spare rib cousins.
-This mild flavor means we need to be extra careful with moisture and dilution.
+This mild flavor means I need to be extra careful with moisture and dilution.
 Cooking the baby back ribs in a sous vide helps mimic the low and slow controlled application of heat that smoking.

-Sous vide cooking also allows us to limit the addition of moisture that could dilute the flavor of the ribs.
-In using this sous vide process to cook ribs in a water bath, we will end up with tender ribs that are incredibly flavorful.
+Sous vide cooking also allows me to limit the addition of moisture that could dilute the flavor of the ribs.
+In using this sous vide process to cook ribs in a water bath, I will end up with tender ribs that are incredibly flavorful.

 My Approach to Baby Back Ribs

-We dry brined the ribs, because pork dries out easily.
+I dry brined the ribs, because pork dries out easily.
 Dry brining the ribs before hand (up to 3 days) will help break down and relax myosin fibers in the muscle, preventing moisture from being pushed out of the meat.
-Don’t worry though, we’re still going to have tender ribs at the end of this since we’re cooking in a water bath.
+Don’t worry though, I’m still going to have tender ribs at the end of this since I’m cooking in a water bath.

-Next, we’ll be using liquid smoke to impart some smoke flavor to our ribs.
+Next, we’ll be using liquid smoke to impart some smoke flavor to my ribs.
 Liquid smoke is actually made from real wood smoke that has been condensed and dissolved into liquid.